-For the three months ended March 31, 2020 and 2019, we did not record an income tax benefit for our losses as we have determined that a full valuation allowance is required on our net deferred tax assets in all jurisdictions.
-For the three months ended March 31, 2020, we recorded a \$0.1 million income tax provision related to local withholdings related to a milestone payment received from a customer in a foreign jurisdiction.
+For the three months ended June 30, 2020, we did not record an income tax benefit for our losses as we have determined that a full valuation allowance is required on our net deferred tax assets in all jurisdictions.
+For the six months ended June 30, 2020, we recorded a \$0.1 million income tax provision related to local withholdings related to a milestone payment received from a customer in a foreign jurisdiction.
+No income tax benefit or expense was recorded in the prior year periods due to requirement for a full valuation allowance against our net deferred tax assets in all jurisdictions.